 While building on widened intelligence cooperation and a robust regulatory approach, possible answers to the problem should comprise at least two strategic communications techniques.
 First, the deployment of on-point counter narratives in the short term to sustain the democratic values under attack.
 Second, the building of a coherent, engaging, and constructive pre-emptive narrative in the long run, to reduce the number of people vulnerable to extremist rhetoric over time.
 The suspension of high political figures from social media is a late recovery, and may exacerbate online polarisation and extreme stances.
 As the 6th of January demonstrated, it is too late to shout out “Don’t think of an elephant!” when the elephant is already in the room and its consequences are unmanageable.

 Junior Fellow at the NATO Defense College Foundation since 2020.
 BA graduate in International Relations, MA student in Public and Political Communication at the University of Turin.
-He is currently enrolled in the 360/Digital Sherlocks training program of the Atlantic Council’s DFRLab.
+He is currently enrolled in the 360/Digital Sherlocks fellowship programme of the Atlantic Council’s DFRLab.